krones9000/Audio-BPM-Adjuster/README.md

 ## Usage

-1. Clone the repository:
+1. **Clone the Repository**

+   In your Command Prompt or Terminal, type the following commands and press Enter after each line:

 ```
 git clone https://github.com/yourusername/audiobpmadjuster.git
 cd audiobpmadjuster
 ```

-2. Run the Streamlit application:
+2. **Run the Streamlit Application**

+   In the same Command Prompt or Terminal, type the following command and press Enter:

 ```
 streamlit run app.py
 ```

+3. **Open the Application in Your Browser**

+   After running the above command, Streamlit will automatically open a new tab in your default web browser with the application running.

+4. **Use the Application**

-3. Enter the path to your music folder in the text input field.
+   - Enter the path to your music folder in the text input field.
-4. Click the "Analyze BPM" button to analyze the BPM of the audio files in the folder.
+   - Click the "Analyze BPM" button to analyze the BPM of the audio files in the folder.
-5. Enter the desired BPM in the input field.
+   - Enter the desired BPM in the input field.
-6. Click the "Adjust BPM" button to adjust the BPM of the audio files.
+   - Click the "Adjust BPM" button to adjust the BPM of the audio files.
-7. The adjusted files will be saved in a new folder named `adjusted_bpm` within the specified music folder.
+   - The adjusted files will be saved in a new folder named `adjusted_bpm` within the specified music folder.
-8. Use the "Reset" button to start the process over if needed.
+   - Use the "Reset" button to start the process over if needed.

 ## File Structure